 At its best, theatre helps us understand who we are; it can explain, examine, ridicule, or celebrate the human condition.
 Gender is a fundamental aspect of personal and social identity.
 It is a biological, psychological, and cultural category of paramount importance.
 In addition, gender is often a criterion for social stratification and differing political treatment, as well as a favored symbol for expressing essential values and beliefs.
 This course examines specific examples of the representation of women on the American stage, focusing on what this dramatic literature says and implies about women.
-It illuminates ideas about the "nature" of women and the changing perceptions of their roles in both the family and society throughout the last 100 years, while also addressing how these changes impact the role of men in dramatic literature.
+The course illuminates ideas about the "nature" of women and the changing perceptions of their roles in both the family and society throughout the last 100 years.
+The course also addresses how these changes impact the role of men in American society.
 Students may not earn credit for more than one VUSM course at the 200 level.
-Prerequisite: any 100 level VUSM course or transfer student placement.
+Prerequisite: any 100-level VUSM course or transfer student placement.

-253- Diversity in the Mass Media, 3 Cr.
+253-Diversity in the Mass Media, 3 Cr.

-In this course we'll examine the way diverse populations have been represented in news and popular programming on radio and television, as well as in newspapers, from early United States history through the present.
+In this course we'll examine how diverse population have been represented in news and popular programming on radio and television, as well as in newspapers, from early America to the present.
 We'll also look at public acceptance of media spokespeople who are from culturally diverse groups.
 Students may not earn credit for more than one VUSM course at the 200 level.
-Prerequisite: any 100 level VUSM course or transfer student placement.
+Prerequisite: any 100-level VUSM course or transfer student placement.